Back to blog

 }

-Variables USERNAME and PASSWORD contain the authentication required by SERP Scraper API, and payload contains configuration for the API on how to process your request.
+Variables USERNAME and PASSWORD contain the authentication required by Web Scraper API, and payload contains configuration for the API on how to process your request.

 Meanwhile, source defines the type of scraper that should be used to process this request.
 Naturally, google_trends_explore is tailored for this specific use case.

 Also, define a query that you want to search for.
-For more information about possible parameters, check our documentation.
+For more information about possible parameters, check our documentation, including handling Google’s terms and rate limits for API requests.

 The configuration is done.
 You can now form and send the request: